 Although the project is really simple, there is always the possibility that you may have a question or that some kind of problem will appear.

-Here are the most frequent questions asked by users who have been encouraged to build the CO2 meter.
+Here I leave you the Frequently asked questions made by users who have been encouraged to build the CO2 meter.

 📜 History of the eMariete CO2 meter

-Here you can consult the articles that I have published over the years (since 2017 when I published the first prototype) related to the CO₂ meter.
+Here you can check the articles that I have published over the years (since 2017 when I published the first prototype) related to the CO₂ meter.

-In these articles you can find a lot of information to expand the meter, learn more, troubleshoot, etc.
+In these articles you can find a lot of information to expand the meter with new functionalities, learn more, etc.